Mike McCune, MD, PhD

 |School||UCSF School of Medicine|

-Dr. McCune’s studies have led to the publication of over 160 peer-reviewed articles, and he is the holder of 20 patents and inventions.
+Dr. McCune’s studies have led to the publication of over 200 peer-reviewed articles, and he is the holder of 20 patents and inventions.
 He is a member of many scientific and professional societies, including the American Society for Clinical Investigation, the American Association of Physicians, and the Henry Kunkel Society.
 He has served on the editorial boards of Virology and the Journal of the Acquired Immune Deficiency Syndrome.
-He was awarded the Elizabeth Glaser Pediatric AIDS Foundation Scientist Award in 1996, the Burroughs Wellcome Fund Clinical Scientist Award in Translational Research in 2000, a MERIT Award from the NIH in 2001, and the NIH Director’s Pioneer Award in 2004, and the Holly Smith Award for Exceptional Service to the School of Medicine in 2016.
+He was awarded the Elizabeth Glaser Pediatric AIDS Foundation Scientist Award in 1996, the Burroughs Wellcome Fund Clinical Scientist Award in Translational Research in 2000, a MERIT Award from the NIH in 2001, the NIH Director’s Pioneer Award in 2004, and the Holly Smith Award for Exceptional Service to the School of Medicine in 2016.
 He was also selected to give the UCSF Academic Senate Faculty Research Lecture (on Translational Science) in 2013.

 Derived automatically from this person's publications.